Visit our new website. We'd appreciate your feedback!

 Cycling fans can look forward to a trip starting at Bodmin Parkway - known as one of Cornwall’s cycling hotspots.
 Those longing for a two-wheeled adventure can cycle to the coast on the Camel Trail, which follows a disused railway along the Camel Estuary and connects Bodmin Parkway to the famous port town of Padstow.
 Alternatively, those with a penchant for the past can make note of Lanhydrock, a grand Victorian manor house with formal gardens and wooded estate.
 Home to rare species including palmate newts and oil beetles, this historic site is the subject of continual conservation work thanks to a network of volunteers, and can be found under three miles from the train station.

-There is also the newly renovated Bodmin Jail, an 18th century building brimming with immersive experiences taking visitors through the area’s dark history – there’s even a four-star boutique hotel on the grounds.
+There is also the newly renovated Bodmin Jail, an 18th century building brimming with immersive experiences taking you through the area’s dark history – there’s even a four-star boutique hotel on the grounds.

 Eco experience: Those longing for a completely stripped-back getaway can add the Danish cabin, tipis or tree tents at Kudhva to their travel list.
-Guests can expect strikingly simple, sustainable design that showcases all of the area’s natural beauty throughout the open-plan living spaces.
-Providing visitors with an unforgettable off-grid experience, this ultra-cool glamping site is easily accessible and is only 20 miles from Bodmin Parkway.
-Prices vary based on the type of accommodation and seasonality.
+Expect strikingly simple, sustainable design that showcases all of the area’s natural beauty throughout the open-plan living spaces.
+Providing you with an unforgettable off-grid experience, this ultra-cool glamping site is easily accessible and is only 20 miles from Bodmin Parkway.

 Once a haven for sea traders and smugglers, another stop on the sleeper train is the market town of Penzance.
 Home to a quaint harbour, it is also just a short drive to Marazion, the location of St Michael’s Mount.
 A natural tidal island topped with a majestic church, this picture-perfect landmark is rumoured to be a filming location for House of the Dragon, the prequel to Game of Thrones.
 Penzance itself overlooks the meeting of the English Channel and Atlantic Ocean and keen explorers can look forward to discovering Land’s End, nine miles from Penzance.
 As England’s most westerly point, it gives expansive views of the azure blue coastline as far as the eye can see.